Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Methodology

 \subsection{Problem formulation}

-We assume that the VPR dataset consists of repeated traversals corresponding to a robot traversing a path.
-Our setup includes two reference traversals (Ref1 and Ref2) and one query traversal (Qry1), all covering the same route with a one-to-one spatial correspondence between frames.
-Qry1 is held out entirely and used only for final evaluation.
+We assume that the VPR dataset consists of repeated traversals corresponding to a robot traversing the same route.
+Our setup includes two spatially aligned reference traversals, Ref1 and Ref2, with one-to-one correspondence between their frames, and one held-out query traversal, Qry1, aligned to the same route for evaluation.